ItsAshn/Prometheus/THEMES.md

 4. **Apply Theme**: Click "Apply" on your preferred theme
 5. **Refresh**: Reload the page to see changes

+> **Note**: Themes are stored in your configuration file and work in both development and production environments.
+The theme CSS is dynamically loaded on every page request for instant updates.

 ---

 ## Pre-built Themes